schwilklab/taxon-name-utils/README.md

 The command above uses the `-b` option to indicate we want to only use binomials and ignore three-part names, the `-a` option gives the action to perform (expand).

-The merge action allows merging to a canonical list of names (not necessarily TPL accepted names, although that is the default).
-Te result will be of the same length as the input expanded names list but every name will be replaced with the corresponding canonical name.
+The merge action allows merging to a canonical list of names (not necessarily World Flora Online "accepted" names, although that is the default).
+The result will be of the same length as the input expanded names list but every name will be replaced with the corresponding canonical name.
 By lining up the expanded list with the merged result one can create a lookup table that allows converting from any synonym to a canonical anme.
 You will always want to merge back to your original canonical names list:

 ```
 python synonymize.py -b -a merge -c canonical_names.txt expanded_names.txt > ../results/merged-names.txt